9 Easy and Budget-Friendly Ways to Spruce Up Your Home Decor

 One of the easiest ways to make your decor feel new that’s often overlooked is swapping out existing framed photos for new ones.

-If your new decor has a neutral color palette, try a gallery wall of black and white photos to keep the decor feeling cohesive.
+If your new decor has a neutral color palette, try a gallery wall of black-and-white photos to keep the set cohesive.

 If the photos you have framed are sentimental and you’re set on keeping them, instead, opt for some new picture frames that may be more aligned with your updated decor.